AdobeDocs/experience-cloud.en/help/mobile-ios-implementation/target-vec.md

 ## Prerequisites

-To complete the lessons in this section, you must first complete the lessons in [Configure Launch](launch-create-a-property.md) section.
+To complete the lessons in this section, you must:
+* Complete the lessons in [Configure Launch](launch-create-a-property.md) section.
+* Have Approver-level access to the Adobe Target interface

 ## Enable logging for the Target VEC extension